-1. Shopping – Shop ‘til you drop in the fashion capital of Europe
+1. Shopping in Milan – Shop ‘til you drop in the fashion capital of Europe

 Milan’s shopping scene is pretty impressive and they take fashion quite seriously.
 There is a myriad of shops and boutiques to explore in the city, so make sure to bring an extra suitcase for all the new stylish clothes and shoes you are going to buy.

 If you want to indulge in the high-end shopping, head to Via Montenapoleone where all the main luxury stores are located.
 This is considered the center of the “Quadrilatero della Moda”.
 Gucci, Valentino, Dolce & Gabbana, Versace and much more.

 Of course, Milan isn’t only about exclusive boutiques, in fact, there is a huge choice of high-street stores and small, family-run shops with handmade goods as well.
 Some of the best locations for endless shopping in Milan include Corso Buenos Aires, Via Torino and the Duomo area.

 While in Milan you will get a chance to try the best authentic Italian gelato, which I assure you is nothing like the ice cream OR the gelato you buy back home.